s4/docs/source/tutorials/multiple_nodes.rst

 This document describes how to run an S4 cluster with more than one node.
 This document assumes you are running S4 in red button mode (i.e., running without a cluster manager like Zookeeper).

+This document also assumes that the IMAGE_BASE environment variable contains the location of your s4 runnable image.
+If you set up the runnable image according to :doc:`/tutorials/getting_started`, you would set the variable to ``${HOME}/s4image``.

 Quick cluster configuration overview
 ------------------------------------
 A cluster configuration file describes the nodes in an S4 node cluster, an adapter cluster, or both.
 The communication layer uses this configuration to assign tasks and find nodes.